readthedocs/readthedocs.org/docs/user/environment-variables.rst

 =================================

 Read the Docs allows you to define your own environment variables to be used in the build process.
-This is useful for adding your project's build secrets, in case your build needs to access API tokens.
+This is useful for adding build secrets such as API tokens.

-In many cases,
-it is also easier or more feasible to define your build's environment variables using the Read the Docs :term:`dashboard` interface in
+..
+The following paragraph is difficult to balance.
+..
+We should ideally support environment variables in the Config File,
+.. but as long as it's not supported then people can add environment variables in different ways.
+..
+Using the Dashboard is a good approach
+.. but adding an environment variable with ``ENV=123 command --flag`` is possibly better.

-:menuselection:`Admin --> Environment variables`
+Environment variables are defined in the :term:`dashboard` interface in :menuselection:`Admin --> Environment variables`.
-rather than the ``.readthedocs.yaml`` :doc:`configuration file </config-file/index>`.
+In cases where the environment variable isn't a secret, there are also :ref:`environment-variables:alternative approaches`.

 Environment variables are configured and managed for your projects entire build `with 2 exceptions <Environment variables and build environments>`_.